szymon676/Go-nimbus/README.md

 - built in Cors
 - blazingly fast http methods
 - easy to use
-- combination of many different Go frameworks so you can easly adapt to code
+- combination of many different Go frameworks so you can easily adapt to code